seebi/dircolors-solarized/README.md

 <h2 id="themes">Themes</h2>

-First, note that "256 colors" does not necessarily mean better than    .
+First, note that "256 colors" does not necessarily mean better than "ANSI".
-"ANSI" Read on for more details                                        .
+Read on for more details.

 1. "256dark" - Degraded Solarized Dark theme for terminal emulators and newer dircolors that both support 256 colors.
 This theme allows for the display